 7 tablespoons butter

 * Bread four is a high-protein flour.
 The high protein helps the pancake rise.
-All-purpose flour may be use, but the results won't be as spectacular.
+All-purpose flour may be use, but the results will not be as spectacular.

 Preheat oven to 425 F. Place oven rack in the middle of your oven.